wwwScottyRaymond/Html-Website/README.md

 # Html-Website
- March 1st editorial meeting:
+March 3rd editorial meeting:
 Leaderboard of Urgency
-1.New Stack - Easy
+1.Profile Section - Medium
-2.Experience Section - Medium
+2.Experience Section - Quick fix, needs color
-3.About Me Section - Medium
+3.About Me Section - Medium, not done yet
-4. Project Section - Medium
+4. Project Section - Medium, not done yet
-5. Update Section - Hard
+5. Update Section - Hard, doesn’t exist yet

-New Stack Section -
+Profile Section -
-Profile
-Projects
-About me
-Experience
-Contact me
+Resume Needs WORK
+CV section to be added
+Slider section of personal images
 Experience Section -
-Tacky Progress Bar
-New Scale?
+Now Stars,
+Needs Color,
 About Section -
-Doesn’t look great
-Recommendation for differentiation on attributes to showcase instead of those currently present Project Section -
+Recommendation for differentiation on attributes to showcase instead of those currently present, Project Section -
 Access to more projects outside of the realm of the showcase What formatting to choose?
+Start with an anchor?
 Updates Section -
-Where even is this?
-What information is needed to be included yet non repetitive
+This doesn’t even exist yet